Singular value: History

 This concept was introduced by Erhard Schmidt in 1907.
 Schmidt called singular values "eigenvalues" at that time.
 The name "singular value" was first quoted by Smithies in 1937.
-In 1957, Allahverdiev proved the following characterization of the nth s-number:
+In 1957, Allahverdiev proved the following characterization of the nth singular number:

-This formulation made it possible to extend the notion of s-numbers to operators in Banach space.
+This formulation made it possible to extend the notion of singular values to operators in Banach space.

+Note that there is a more general concept of s-numbers, which also includes Gelfand and Kolmogorov width.